One of the most important things you can do to help you reach your financial goals is establishing and following a budget.

 - If you use your debit card and checks, try the Checkbook Method

-- If you use both cash and debit card or checks, try the Notebook Method
+- Use both cash and debit card or checks?
+Try the Notebook Method

 - If you primarily use cash, try the Envelope Method